10 Things to Do in Porto with Kids

 Elevated bridge at the Serralves Foundation| ©Angel D

-Walking across a bridge between the treetops at a height of 15 meters is an ideal adventure to share with the little ones and in Porto you can make it happen with the Serralves Foundation.
+Walking across a bridge among the treetops at a height of 15 meters is an ideal adventure to share with the little ones, and in Porto you can make it happen at the Serralves Foundation.

-They have been creating environmental awareness for more than 30 years and the result is a real blast.
-You'll walk along a 260 meter long walkway with side protections on both sides while appreciating the beautiful scenery in an 18 hectare park.
+They have been raising environmental awareness for over 30 years, and the result is truly amazing.
+You will walk along a 260-meter-long walkway with side protections on both sides while enjoying a beautiful landscape in an 18-hectare park.
 Check out this video to get an idea.

-It's an immersive experience with Portuguese flora and fauna that doesn't miss out on the fun.
-To join in the adventure, head to R. Dom João de Castro 210, where you'll also find Álvaro Siza's Museum of Contemporary Art, one of the best museums in Porto.
+It's an immersive experience with Portuguese flora and fauna that's also a lot of fun.
+To take part in the adventure, head to R. Dom João de Castro 210, where you'll also find the Álvaro Siza Museum of Contemporary Art, one of the best museums in Porto.

 Details of interest